NCL Corporation Ltd. Announces - GuruFocus.com

 MIAMI, Jan.
-19, 2023 (GLOBE NEWSWIRE) -- NCL Corporation Ltd. (“NCLC”), a subsidiary of Norwegian Cruise Line Holdings Ltd. (: NCLH), announced today that it is proposing to sell $500.0 million aggregate principal amount of its senior secured notes due 2028 (the “Notes”) in a private offering (the “Notes Offering”) that is exempt from the registration requirements of the Securities Act of 1933, as amended (the “Securities Act”).
+19, 2023 (GLOBE NEWSWIRE) -- NCL Corporation Ltd. (“NCLC”), a subsidiary of Norwegian Cruise Line Holdings Ltd. (: NCLH), announced today that it has priced $600.0 million aggregate principal amount of its 8.375% senior secured notes due 2028 (the “Notes”), which were offered in a private offering (the “Notes Offering”) that is exempt from the registration requirements of the Securities Act of 1933, as amended (the “Securities Act”).
+The aggregate principal amount of Notes to be issued was increased to $600 million from the previously announced $500 million.

+The offering of the Notes is expected to close on February 2, 2023, subject to customary closing conditions.
+We intend to use the net proceeds from the Notes Offering to repay the term loans outstanding under our senior secured credit facility that will become due in January 2024, including to pay any accrued and unpaid interest thereon, as well as related premiums, fees and expenses.

 The Notes and the related guarantees will be secured by first-priority interests in, among other things and subject to certain agreed security principles, thirteen of our vessels that also secure our senior secured credit facility.
 The Notes will be guaranteed by our subsidiaries that own the vessels that will secure the Notes.